 We have been reporting quite often on accidents involving Tesla’s Autopilot program so it’s just fair that we also let you know about accidents involving other autonomous or semi-autonomous vehicle programs.

-We learned that one of Google’s self-driving prototype was involved in a serious crash with a commercial van in Mountain View today. expand full story
+We learned that one of Google’s self-driving prototype was involved in a serious crash with a commercial van in Mountain View today.
+Expand Expanding Close

 It feels like Google/Alphabet’s self-driving car project has been at a bit of a yellow light lately, with the recent departure of its technical lead & director Chris Urmson and other key members being the biggest sign of trouble.
 Now, Reuters reports that the Mountain View company has hired ex-Airbnb executive Shaun Stewart as “a director of the self-driving car project” (albeit not a replacement for Urmson), and that his role will be “to help commercialize Google’s self-driving technology.”